simplecto/production-stack-template/deployment/traefik/README.md

 Well, just in case you have to support older OS/Browser configurations you can disable this.
-Simply remove the volume bind-mount in the `docker-compose.yml` file and the command line option `- "--providers.file.filename=/traefik_conf.yml" `
+Simply remove the volume bind-mount in the `docker-compose.yml` file and the command line option `- "--providers.file.filename=/traefik_conf.yml"`

-I wrote more extensively about this here in my blog, [Improve Traefik's HTTPS Encryption with Qualys SSL Labs and testssl.sh](https://www.simplecto.com/improve-traefik-https-encryption-qualys-ssl-labs-testssl-sh/)
+I wrote more extensively about this here in my blog, [Improve Traefik's HTTPS Encryption with Qualys SSL Labs and testssl.sh](https://www.example.com/improve-traefik-https-encryption-qualys-ssl-labs-testssl-sh/)

+## Logging
+You will notice in the `docker-compose.yml` file that logs are dumped to a local folder.
+We do this for two reasons:

+  1. Logs are easier to view, should we need it
+  2. This prevents the container logs from filling up on the host machine.

 ## Risk and Gaps

 Please see [Risks and Gaps](RISK_ANALYSIS.md)